KhronosGroup/glTF/extensions/2.0/Khronos/KHR_collision_shapes/README.md

 |**capsule**|`object`|A capsule (cylinder with hemispherical ends) centered at the origin and defined by two "capping" spheres with potentially different radii, aligned along the Y axis in local space.|
 |**mesh**|`object`|A shape generated from a `mesh` object.|

 The sphere, box, capsule, and cylinder all represent convex objects with a volume.
-However, the mesh type always represents an infinitely thin shell or sheet - for example a trimesh created from a `mesh` object in the shape of a box will be represented as a hollow box.

-If a shape is required to have an offset from the local space of the node the shape is associated with (for example a sphere _not_ centered at local origin or a rotated box,) a child node should be added with the desired offset applied, and the shape properties added to that child.
+However, the mesh type presents two options; when the `convexHull` property is `false`, the shape represents the surface of a referenced mesh.
+When `convexHull` is `true`, the shape represents the convex hull of a referenced mesh.
+The input mesh to a convex hull is not required to be convex itself, nor is there any requirement for the geometry to be closed.
+An implementation must generate a convex hull from the input mesh.

-As both the `mesh` shape references a `mesh`, it additionally allows for optional `skin` and `weights` properties, which have the same semantics and requirements enforced by the properties of the same name associated with a `node`.
-When specified on a `mesh` whose `convex` property is `true`, the resulting collision shape should be the convex hull of the deformed mesh.
+As the mesh shape references a `mesh`, it additionally allows for optional `skin` and `weights` properties, which have the same semantics and requirements enforced by the properties of the same name associated with a `node`.
+When specified on a mesh whose `convexHull` property is `true`, the resulting collision shape should be the convex hull of the deformed mesh.
 As collision detection is typically performed on CPU, the performance impact of deforming a mesh in such a use-case is typically higher than inside a vertex shader.
 As such, use of this functionality should be given careful consideration with respect to performance.
-When `convex` is `true`, the referenced mesh need not necessarily be convex itself, nor is there any requirement for the geometry to be closed.
-An implementation must generate a convex hull from the input vertices.

 Degenerate shapes are prohibited.
-A `sphere` must have a positive, non-zero radius. `box` shapes must have positive non-zero values for each component of `size`. `cylinder` and `capsule` shapes must have a positive, non-zero `height` and both `radiusTop` and `radiusBottom` should be positive; at least one of the radii should be non-zero.
-For `mesh` shapes whose `convex` property is `false`, the referenced mesh must contain at least one non-degenerate triangle primitive.
-For `mesh` shapes whose `convex` property is `true`, the referenced mesh must contain contain primitives with at least four non-coplanar vertices.
+A sphere must have a positive, non-zero radius.
+A box shape must have positive non-zero values for each component of `size`.
+The cylinder and capsule shapes must have a positive, non-zero `height` and both `radiusTop` and `radiusBottom` should be positive; at least one of the radii should be non-zero.
+For mesh shapes whose `convexHull` property is `false`, the referenced mesh must contain at least one non-degenerate triangle primitive.
+For mesh shapes whose `convexHull` property is `true`, the referenced mesh must contain contain primitives with at least four non-coplanar vertices.

+A nodes scale presents some special cases that must be handled.
+In accordance with the glTF specification on [https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#transformations](transformations), a shape referenced by a node whose scale is zero on all three axes should be considered disabled.
+When an analytical shape is referenced by a node whose whose scale is negative on one or more axes, the resulting shape size should be the absolute value of the nodes scale applied to the input shape parameters. i.e. a box with `size` of `[1.0, 1.0, 1.0]` associated with a node whose scale is `[1.0, -2.0, 3.0]` should result in a box of size `[1.0, 2.0, 3.0]` in world space.

 ### JSON Schema